0cjs/sedoc/8bit/video.md

   80-column CVBS display system; bus interface to the C64 cartridge port.
 - \[pc6001vid4] [PC-6001 SCREEN MODE4 の色滲みを調べる][pc6001vid4].
-  Detailed explanation of NTSC color, the Motorola 6847, and how the PC-6001 produces colour in a black-and-white mode using artifacts.
+  Detailed explanation of NTSC color, the Motorola 6847, and how the PC-6001 produces color in a black-and-white mode using artifacts.
 - \[cga1024] §["Artifact Colors"][cga1024] from _CGA in 1024 Colors - a New
   Mode: the Illustrated Guide._ Includes a handy NTSC color wheel.